Peptidoglycan recognition protein 1: Tissue distribution and secretion

 PGLYRP1 has the highest level of expression of all mammalian PGRPs.
 PGLYRP1 is highly constitutively expressed in the bone marrow and in the tertiary granules of polymorphonuclear leukocytes (neutrophils and eosinophils), and to a lesser extent in activated macrophages and fetal liver.
+In macrophages, PGLYRP1 is expressed in the endoplasmic reticulum and Golgi apparatus.
 PGLYRP1 is also expressed in lactating mammary gland, and to a much lower level in corneal epithelium in the eye, in the inflamed skin, spleen, thymus, and in epithelial cells in the respiratory and intestinal tracts.
 PGLYRP1 is prominently expressed in intestinal Peyer's patches in microfold (M) cells and is also one of the markers for differentiation of T helper 17 (Th17) cells into T regulatory (Treg) cells in mice.
+PGLYRP1 expression in T cells is increased by IL-27.
 Mouse PGLYRP1 is expressed in the developing brain and this expression is influenced by the intestinal microbiome.
+PGLYRP1 expression is increased in the brain's microglia both in patients and mice with neuroinflammation.
 Expression of PGLYRP1 in rat brain is induced by sleep deprivation and in mouse brain by ischemia.

 Human PGLYRP1 is also found in the serum after release from leukocyte granules by exocytosis.
-PGLYRP1 is present in camel’s milk at 120 µg/ml and in polymorphonuclear leukocytes’ granules at 2.9 mg/109 cells.
+PGLYRP1 is present in camel's milk at 120 μg/mL and in polymorphonuclear leukocytes' granules at 2.9 mg/109 cells.